 If you’ve spent more than five minutes on skincare TikTok, you’ve probably heard the terms skin flooding and skin slugging.
 They may sound trendy (maybe even a little intimidating) but at their core, they’re based on simple habits you might already be doing.
-Both techniques can be great for deep hydration when used the right way...the key is knowing when to use which one.
+Both techniques can be great for deep hydration when used the right way...the key is knowing when to use which one and what products do it best.

 Skin Flooding: A Daytime Hydration Strategy